acidanthera/OpenCorePkg/Platform/CrScreenshotDxe/README.md

 ## Usage
 Load the driver, insert FAT32-formatted USB drive and press F10 to take screenshots from primary graphic console available at the moment.

-To indicate it's status, the driver shows a small colored rectangle in top-left corner of the screen for half a second.
+To indicate its status, the driver shows a small colored rectangle in top-left corner of the screen for half a second.

 Rectangle color codes:
 - Yellow - no writable FS found, screenshot is not taken